 Open House 2019

-Each summer we open the farm house, surrounding garden, and river paths to our alumni, friends, and supporters to celebrate this year's Distinguished Performance Artist award (DPAA) recipient.
+As we do every summer, we opened the farm house, surrounding garden, and river paths to our alumni, friends, and supporters to celebrate our annual Distinguished Performance Artist award (DPAA) recipient.
 This year’s recipient was Robbie McCauley.

 Exodus Commissions: Kameelah Janan Rasheed